gullerya/object-observer/docs/observable.md

 observablePerson = Observable.from(person);
 ```
 Clone is deep.
-Cloning performed only on __own enumerable__ properties, leaving a possibility to 'hide' some data from the library.
+Cloning performed only on __own enumerable__ properties, leaving a possibility to 'hide' some data from observation.

 ### Instance methods